ProjectSidewalk/Instructions/README.md

 ```

 ### 1.3 Importing the data
-Once you got the database set up, send an email to Manaswi Saha (`manaswi@cs.uw.edu`) or Michael Saugstad (`michaelssaugstad@gmail.com`) so they can send you the data to be imported into the database (`sidewalk.sql`).
+Once you got the database set up, send an email to Manaswi Saha (`manaswi@cs.uw.edu`) or Mikey Saugstad (`michaelssaugstad@gmail.com`) so they can send you the data to be imported into the database (`sidewalk.sql`).
 If the SQL file name is different, rename it to `sidewalk.sql`.
 Once you get the data, put it under the directory `resources`, which you should create in the Instructions folder.

 To import data, you should run the following command (you may need to run it as a super user.
 Run: `sudo su - postgres`):